Om2005Prakash/Easy21/README.md

 Cons
 It varies wildly depending on the initial initialization of weights

-It learns very fast but becomes unstable in longer training(Performance degrades in longer training and it is also sensitive to the randomness of the env i.e. doing 2 runs with the same weight initialization we may have one of the agents improving over time whereas other degrades over time)
 ```

 Q Would you expect bootstrapping to help more in blackjack or Easy21 ?
 Why?